“The space in which we live should be for the person we are becoming now, not for the person we were in the past.”

 How will you know if your clothes spark joy?
 To feel the sensation of joy you must hold each and every item in your hands.
-If every cell in your body lights up you will know to keep your item.
-If every part of your body feels weighed down, it should not remain with you.
+If every cell in your body lights up, you will know to keep your item.
+If every part of your body feels weighed down, it should go.

 Questions To Ask Yourself If You’re Not Sure If It Sparks Joy